Schedule 2, 3(b), of the Environmental Management and Pollution Control Act 1994, defines waste depots as:

 and which are designed to receive, or are likely to receive, 100 tonnes or more of waste per year.

-The EPA Division reviews groundwater and surface water monitoring results and undertakes inspections of Tasmania's 17 active municipal landfills.
+The EPA regulates the 15 active municipal waste depots (Level 2 landfills) around the state.
 Best practice environmental standards for landfills in Tasmania are documented in the Landfill Sustainability Guide 2004.

-The EPA Division regulates a number of inert waste depots accepting over 100 tonnes of waste each year, which typically includes soils, and inert wastes resulting from building and demolition works.
+EPA Tasmania regulates a number of inert waste depots accepting over 100 tonnes of waste each year, which typically includes soils, and inert wastes resulting from building and demolition works.

 Land Farming Facilities